Elandlord/elandlord/README.md

-## I am currently:  🔴 offline, because it's too early to work on a regular Thursday 🖥.
+## I am currently:  🟢 online, working remotely or from our office on this beautiful Thursday 🖥.
 Based in Groningen, NL 🇳🇱

 Co-owner software company: [MEN Technology & Media](https://mentechmedia.nl/)